OpenVid-1M: A Large-Scale High-Quality Dataset for Text-to-video Generation: Method

 \subsection{Multi-modal Video Diffusion Transformer}

 \textbf{Multi-Modal Self-Attention Module.} We design a Multi-Modal Self-Attention (MMSA) module.
 Text tokens $\hat{\mathbf{Y}}$ are repeated by $T$ times along the temporal dimension to generate $\mathbf{Y} \in \mathbb{R}^{T \times C \times L}$.
 We adopt adaptive layer normalization both in text branch and visual branch to encode timestep information into the model.
-Then, we concatenate the visual tokens with text tokens to generate the multi-modal feature $\mathbf{F}^{s} \in \mathbb{R}^{T \times C \times (HW+L)}$, which is input into the MMSA module containing a Self-Attention Layer (SAL).
-This can be formulated as:
+Then, we concatenate the visual tokens with text tokens to generate the multi-modal feature $\mathbf{F}^{s} \in \mathbb{R}^{T \times C \times (HW+L)}$, which is input into the MMSA module containing a Self-Attention Layer (SAL):

 The self-attention operation is conducted to promote the interaction between visual tokens and text tokens in each frame, which can be implemented easily with matrix multiplication.
+Notably, since each video frame is paired with a unique text prompt, the text tokens vary across frames after the SAL, where they receive structural information from different frames.
 Then, we split the visual tokens and text tokens from the enhanced multi-modal features.
-Following \cite{chen2023pixartalpha}, we also regress dimension-wise scaling parameter $\alpha$, which is applied before residual connections within the Transformer block.
+Following \citet{chen2023pixartalpha}, we also regress dimension-wise scaling parameter $\alpha$, which is applied before residual connections within the Transformer block.
 It can be formulated as follows:

 \textbf{Multi-Modal Temporal-Attention Module.} After obtaining the enhanced visual features and text features, we build a Multi-Modal Temporal-Attention(MMTA) module on the top of the MMSA to efficiently capture temporal information.
-Unlike the temporal attention used in previous methods \cite{open-sora-plan, ma2024latte}, we consider capturing temporal information from both the text features and the visual features.
+Unlike the temporal attention used in previous methods \citep{open-sora-plan, ma2024latte}, we consider capturing temporal information from both the text features and the visual features.
 Specifically, we concatenate the tokens from two branches to obtain the multi-modal feature $\mathbf{F}^{t} \in \mathbb{R}^{T \times C \times (HW+L)}$.
-We then input $\mathbf{F}^{t}$ into the MMTA module, where a temporal-attention layer (TAL) is used to conduct communication along the temporal dimension.
-This design enables the model to learn semantic-structural temporal consistency and further improve the video quality:
+We then input $\mathbf{F}^{t}$ into the MMTA module, where a Temporal-Attention Layer (TAL) is used to conduct communication along the temporal dimension:

-Here, temporal positional embedding is omitted for symbol simplicity.
-After the MMTA module, we obtain the visual tokens and text tokens with temporal coherent content.
+This design enables the model to learn both structural temporal consistency from visual information and semantic temporal consistency from textual information.
+For simplicity, temporal positional embedding is omitted.